-TRAINING: Use one of the following statements as appropriate.
-No special training is required for any documents issued with this hange otice.
-The following training is required for documents in this hange otice.
+TRAINING: [Use one of the following statements as appropriate.]
+No special training is required for any documents issued with this Change Notice.
+OR: The following training is required for documents in this Change Notice.

-REMARKS: This section summarizes the documents being issued, revised or deleted.
-The NRR IM coordinator uses the text from the revision history table, “Description of Change,” column to describe the new document, the revisions to an existing document, or, in the case of a document deletion, summarizes the reason for the deletion that was provided on the DIF.
+REMARKS: [This section summarizes the documents being issued, revised or deleted.
+The NRR IM coordinator uses the text from the revision history table, “Description of Change,” column to describe the new document, the revisions to an existing document, or, in the case of a document deletion, summarizes the reason for the deletion that was provided on the DIF.]

+IMC/IP 0000, “Title,” Reason for change from table at end of document.

-IMC, “Title,” has been revised to …
+IMC 0000, “Title,” has been revised to …

-IP, “Title,” is a new document that has been created to….
-Researched commitments for the last 4 years and found.
+IP 99999, “Title,” is a new document that has been created to….
+Researched commitments for the last 4 years and found….

-TI , “Title,” has been completed and is now deleted from the inspection program.
-The TI completion report can be found in ADAMS under MLA.
+TI 0000/000, “Title,” has been completed and is now deleted from the inspection program.
+The TI completion report can be found in ADAMS under ML00000A000.